2023 BG Products Platinum 44k Southern Sprint Car Series

 Third offense Two (2) race suspension.

 Fighting will NOT be tolerated.
-Anyone involved will be immediately suspended.
+Anyone involved may be immediately suspended.

 B.II.
 The car owner/driver shall be responsible for the actions of the pit crew while at any series sanctioned race.
 In addition, each pit crew member is equally responsible for his or her actions.
 The driver and one other designated person shall be the only spokesman for their particular crew.